Visiting the Florida Panhandle? There are some amazing things to do in Pensacola and the Gulf Islands National Seashore.

 You can see the Blue Angels practicing over the museum most Tuesday and Wednesday mornings from June to November.
 AGAIN NOTE this is currently only open to current Department of Defense (DoD) ID cardholders (see note above).

 Pensacola Lighthouse and Maritime Museum

-Located almost directly across the road from the National Naval Aviation Museum is the Pensacola Lighthouse and maritime Museum.
+Located almost directly across the road from the National Naval Aviation Museum is the Pensacola Lighthouse and Maritime Museum.